 You may find that the resume feature in your Articulate content doesn't work as you'd expect in the following scenario:

-- You take a course and meet the completion requirement—either by viewing the required number of slides or by passing a quiz.
+- You take a course and meet the completion requirement (viewing the required number of slides, passing a quiz, or reaching a completion trigger).

 - You exit the course.